 The bad guys

 Some items to avoid:

-of chocolate on preventing cavities have been widely promoted (largely by studies
+refined sugar.
+The effects of chocolate on preventing cavities has been widely promoted

 Eat for a healthy mouth

 The ADA offers these tips to help reduce tooth-decay risk from the foods you eat: